ecg-icas/icas/doc/next/_sources/reference/get-metrics-ads.rst.txt

 startDate       string  yes                 Start date of the report in yyyy-MM-dd format endDate         string  yes                 End date of the report in yyyy-MM-dd format (inclusive) includeDeleted  bool    no                  Deleted ads are included/excluded.
-Default `false` query           string   no                 Search phrase to match the title on
+Default `false` query           string   no                 Search phrase to filter on ad titles
 ==============  ======  ==================  ======================================================================================================================================================================================================================================================================================================

 Report Columns